Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Tiny blue paw print bullet point

-What is the connection between AKC, UKC, other breed registries, and Puppy Mills?
+What is the connection between breed registries (aka "papers") and Puppy Mills?

 Most people who breed purebred dogs claim some affiliation with a registry as a seal of quality for their puppies.
-Many use that affiliation as a marketing tool, but buyers often learn the hard way that an AKC puppy purchased from a pet store or a backyard breeder is highly unlikely to be of the same caliber as an AKC registered puppy purchased from a reliable breeder.
+Many use that affiliation as a marketing tool, but buyers often learn the hard way that an AKC/ UKC puppy purchased from a pet store or a backyard breeder is highly unlikely to be of the same caliber as an AKC/ UKC registered puppy purchased from a reliable breeder.
+They may also encounter a bewildering array of different registries such as American Canine Association, Continental Kennel Club Inc. or others that they are told by the seller are "just as valid" or even better than the AKC or UKC.

 Tiny blue paw print bullet point